AlieksieievYurii/vacuum-cleaner/docs/raspberry-pi-zero-w-bluetooth.md

 2. For RFCOMM communication special Python library is used: [pybluez](https://github.com/pybluez/pybluez).
 There you can find how to install it
 3. For an experiment the following example was used: [example](https://github.com/pybluez/pybluez/blob/master/examples/simple/rfcomm-server.py).
+4. Just run the script.
+It will wait for connection.
+It the error `_bluetooth.error: no advertisable device` is thrown, turn on discoverable mode `sudo bluetoothctl discoverable on`